BranislavLazic/akka-cqrs-activator/README.md

 #### Read side

-On the read side, IssueRead actor is being used to poll Cassandra event store and to subscribe on stream of events.
-Events are sent to IssueRead itself, their data is being processed, published to the DistributedPubSub mediator and then used in execution of CQL statements against Cassandra read side data store.
+On the read side, IssueVew actor is being used to poll Cassandra event store and to subscribe on stream of events.
+Events are sent to IssueVew itself, their data is being processed, published to the DistributedPubSub mediator and then used in execution of CQL statements against Cassandra read side data store.
-Other tasks of IssueRead actor are to query Cassandra database and to create read side keyspace and table.
+Other tasks of IssueVew actor are to query Cassandra database and to create read side keyspace and table.

 #### Http API